Future storms hazard

 Supplementary information

-The dataset provides climate indicators that quantify the frequency and intensity of extreme wind events—such as severe winds —under historical and future climate scenarios.
-Derived from daily hourly maximum wind data, these metrics are calculated using scientifically defined thresholds based on percentile exceedance, and is derived from downscaled simulations of CMIP6 global climate models, allowing consistent analysis across multiple spatial and temporal scales.
+The Future Storms dataset provides climate indicators that quantify the frequency and intensity of extreme wind events—such as severe wind gusts—under historical and future climate scenarios.
+Derived from daily hourly maximum wind speed data, the metrics are calculated using scientifically defined thresholds based on percentile exceedance, and are derived from downscaled outputs of CMIP6 global climate models, allowing consistent analysis across multiple spatial and temporal scales.

 Future storms dataset availability